- Stopping your HIV medications is not recommended.

 Attention then turned to the value of treatment breaks guided by CD4 cell count.
 The SMART study has shown that there are also concerns about the safety of this approach.

-The reasons why people may want to consider a treatment break also still remain: taking HIV treatment appears to need life-long commitment with the currently available drugs.
-What’s more, a very high level of adherence to treatment is required, ideally at least 95% of the doses of HIV treatment should be taken at the right time and in the right way for them to work effectively and to avoid HIV becoming resistant to them.
+The reasons why people may want to consider a treatment break also still remain: taking HIV treatment appears to need life-long commitment with the currently available drugs, with as few missed doses as possible.
 Many people find this difficult.

 HIV treatment is becoming a lot more tolerable, but it can still cause side-effects, some of which are long-term and can cause health problems.
 Breaks may be considered in a few circumstances, including if you have liver damage (hepatotoxicity).